End of support dates are generally effective on 30 April and 30 September. There are exceptions.

-Once a specific version or release reaches end of support (sometimes called end of life), you may find that access to entitled severity 1 technical support is no longer available.
+Once a specific version or release reaches end of support (sometimes called end of life), you may find that access to entitled technical support is no longer available.

-What are your options if a version or release of your software is approaching 'End of support'?
+If a version or release of your software is approaching 'End of support', you have options

-- purchase an IBM Software Support Service Extension (sometimes referred to as Extended Support).
-Service Extensions allowing you to get product fixes and engage with IBM support professionals for use and defect support after your End of Support date is reached.
+- If available, purchase an IBM Software Support Service Extension.
+Sometimes referred to as Extended Support, Services Extensions are accommodations for Customers who are unable to migrate to a supported software product release within the time provided.
+They allow you to get product fixes and engage with IBM support professionals for use and defect support after your End of Support date is reached.
 They are NOT available for all products.
-Learn more about Software Support Service Extensions

 - If available, Acquire Continuing Support.
 With Continuing Support you get support for i) routine, short duration installation and usage (how-to) questions and ii) code-related questions.
 IBM will also provide existing code patches and fixes.
 IBM will not develop or provide new patches or fixes.